thesimplezero/wp-bookstore-assignment/WooCommerce-Product-Mapping.md

 - **Error Handling:** Returns detailed status for each import operation.

 ## Data Flow
-The import process handles each book sequentially — creating both the Book CPT and WooCommerce product, then establishing the bidirectional link through post metadata for future synchronization needs.
+The import process handles each book sequentially, creating both the Book CPT and WooCommerce product, then establishing the bidirectional link through post metadata for future synchronization needs.